ra2302/ra2302.github.io/_posts/2025-08-06-Seven-PureHVNC-Dropper.md

 ---
 ## Intro
 This piece of malware was spotted in one of the incident for which I led the response.
 It was executed, undetected by Defender for Endpoint and garned a full fledged IR investigation.
 I will not mention the whole IR process as this focuses more on the analysis of the dropper which was a multi-stage heavily obfucated python script & C# binary.
 To give more context to it.
 It was a PXAStealer attack as seen on [SentinelOne](https://www.sentinelone.com/labs/ghost-in-the-zip-new-pxa-stealer-and-its-telegram-powered-ecosystem/).
 SentinelOne focused more on the PXAStealer(DLL) aspect, whereas this one is a later step in the infection chain leading to persistence.
+All the IoCs will be mentioned in the appendix.

 ### How we got here?
 The user received a phishing link on their personal email address and opened it on their corporate device and it started the infection.
 It originated through a  .lnk file which is consistent with previous PureHVNC and PXAStealer infections.
 The .lnk file included a obfuscated script which initiated the download of a master zip archive.